 #theVIBE TRIBE is a student driven club designed to engage and influence audiences on social media platforms.
-The TRIBE does this through content and even promotion while utilizing our state of the art social media strategies for on-campus events and raising awareness for classes hosted in #theVIBE: The Social Media Center of Expertise at Centenary University.
+The TRIBE does this through content and event promotion while utilizing our state-of-the-art social media strategies for on-campus events and raising awareness for classes hosted in #theVIBE: The Social Media Center of Expertise at Centenary University.